SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ##### determiners & pronouns

-⟮＿Possessive determiners＿⟯ and ⟮c_;＿posessive pronouns＿⟯ typically reflect ⟮＿grammatical person＿⟯, ⟮＿number＿⟯ and sometimes ⟮other ＿top-level grammatical feature categories＿⟯ to ⟮indicate the posessor⟯.
+⟮＿Possessive determiners＿⟯ and ⟮c_;＿posessive pronouns＿⟯ typically reflect ⟮＿grammatical person＿⟯, ⟮＿number＿⟯ and sometimes ⟮other ＿top-level sm grammatical feature categories＿⟯ to ⟮indicate the posessor⟯.

 ## numerality

-»⟮Numerality⟯« is ⟮＿a top-level grammatical feature class＿⟯ encoding the semantic ⟮＿the semantic (feature) class＿ ＿setlike＿⟯, but not in nouns.
+»⟮Numerality⟯« is ⟮＿a top-level sm grammatical feature class＿⟯ encoding the semantic ⟮＿the semantic (feature) class＿ ＿setlike＿⟯, but not in nouns.
 ⟮＿Numerality＿⟯ may be divided into  ⟮＿numerality amount＿⟯ and ⟮＿numerality type＿⟯.

 ### subdivision

 #### counting systems

-»⟮The numerality amount⟯« is ⟮＿the grammatical feature category＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic gramatical feature class＿⟯ via ⟮one or more ＿counting systems＿⟯.
+»⟮The numerality amount⟯« is ⟮＿the sm grammatical feature category＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic gramatical feature class＿⟯ via ⟮one or more ＿counting systems＿⟯.
 In mathematical terms, »⟮a counting system⟯« is ⟮＿a numeral system＿⟯ ⟮a languoid uses⟯.
 ⟮＿Counting systems＿⟯ in ⟮different⟯ ⟮＿languoids＿⟯ or ⟮c-;different⟯ ⟮contexts⟯ may ⟮have different bases⟯.